 Crossing of the Galveston, Harrisburg & San Antonio Railway and the San Antonio & Aransas Pass Railway

-Tower 2 was located at the crossing of the San Antonio and Aransas Pass Railway (SA&AP) and the Galveston, Harrisburg and San Antonio (GH&SA) Railway in south San Antonio.
+Tower 2 was located at the crossing of the San Antonio and Aransas Pass (SA&AP) Railway and the Galveston, Harrisburg and San Antonio (GH&SA) Railway in south San Antonio.
 It was authorized for operation by the Railroad Commission of Texas (RCT) as a 10-function/10-lever mechanical interlocker on October 9, 1902.
-At the time the interlocking was planned, both railroads were owned by Southern Pacific (SP) but operated separately.
-A year later, SP was forced to divest its ownership of the SA&AP in 1903 due to a court case where SP's purchase of the SA&AP (eleven years earlier!) was found to be unauthorized and anti-competitive.
+At the time, both railroads were owned by Southern Pacific (SP) but operated separately.
+A year later, SP was forced to divest its ownership of the SA&AP due to a court ruling where SP's purchase of the SA&AP (eleven years earlier!) was found to be unauthorized and anti-competitive.
 The reason for this lawsuit -- and why the State of Texas waited a decade to bring it -- is part of the interesting history of the SA&AP.